-How to secure your environment?
+How do you secure your environment?

-Fortunately, you can protect yourself against many dangers with a few simple things you can do on your own.
-Because yes, your digital security is largely in your hands.
+Fortunately, you can protect yourself against many dangers with a few simple things you can do on your own – because yes, your digital security is largely in your hands.
 The first step is to think logically and critically.
 That being said, we would like to give you some more concrete tips that can be used both privately and professionally.

-Raise awareness of your employees
+Raise awareness to your employees